baskaran0708/Ai-Trip-Planner/README.md

 This project requires several API keys to function properly:
 1. Google OAuth Client ID - For user authentication
 2. Google Gemini AI API Key - For AI-powered trip planning
-3. Google Places API Key - For location image fallbacks
+3. Unsplash API Key - For high-quality location images
-4. Unsplash API Key - For high-quality location images
+4. LocationIQ API Key - For location search and autocomplete (provided in code for demo)

-The project already uses a LocationIQ API key for location search.

 For detailed instructions on how to obtain and set up all required API keys, please refer to our [API Setup Guide](./API_SETUP_GUIDE.md).